 #dig method is now a supported idiom to traverse through a hierarchy of collections and containers.

 The code is digging a named tuple, an array, a tuple, and a hash to get the answer.

 If some of the keys are missing along the way, an exception as in

 #dig? to have a nilable result instead of raising.

 It is thanks to the nature of the method typing and a recursive implementation that the type of the result is useful.
 Read more at #6719.

 Another handy idiom introduced in this release is the possibility of chaining an arbitrary number of iterators thanks to

 Iterator.chain.
 Read more at #6570.

 Time keeps moving forward.
-In this release there are breaking changes in favor of cleaner and more portable names.
-All references to “epoch” should be replaced to “unix”.
+In this release, there are breaking changes in favor of cleaner and more portable names.
+All references to “epoch” are be replaced by “unix”.
 Effectively:

 Time#epoch was renamed to